Hornbill-Docs/esp-config/esp-config/integration/integration-connectors.md

 ### Invoking Microsoft Orchestrator Runbooks

-Using the Workflow Designer and the Cloud Automation node you can invoke any of your defined Runbooks from your configured Microsoft Orchestrator instances within your business processes
+Using the Workflow Designer and the Cloud Automation node you can invoke any of your defined Runbooks from your configured Microsoft Orchestrator instances.

 ### Content Pack download